-There are a number of lifestyle choices that impact your prostate health, risk of prostate cancer and other cancers.
+There are a number of lifestyle factors that impact your prostate health, risk of prostate cancer, and other cancers.
 Even your place of employment can have an impact including stress levels, sleep patterns, and exposure to environmental pollutants and pesticides.

 While you are in treatment for prostate cancer you may have to make changes to deal with the side effects of treatment.
 Treatment options for prostate cancer are more effective than ever before.
 Yet, for many men, the diagnosis and treatment of cancer brings to their attention the need to change their diet and exercise behaviors.
 While the primary focus of the prostate cancer survivor is to live a life free of cancer, more men are beginning to realize that a healthy diet and regular exercise can be an important step toward preventing other diseases that commonly occur with aging, including heart disease and diabetes.
 Exciting new data suggest that this same approach may also slow prostate cancer growth.